srid/elm-laundrycoins/README.md

-This is a simple Elm program to calculate the exact coin change for doing laundry.
+This is a simple Elm program to calculate the exact coin change for doing laundry (ported from the original [Haskell program](https://gist.github.com/srid/dca5ee92bcab1d6cefae)).
 It was written in the process of learning Elm.